GSA/digitalgov.gov/content/events/2018/2018-03-22-dap-learning-series-analytics-events-deep-dive.md

 date: 2018-03-22 14:00:00 -0400
 end_date: 2018-03-22 15:00:00 -0400
 event_organizer: DigitalGov University
-host:
+host: Digital Analytics Program
 registration_url: https://www.youtube.com/watch?v=GkAme6gCeDw
 youtube_id: GkAme6gCeDw
 ---

-_The DAP ([Digital Analytics Program](https://www.digitalgov.gov/services/dap/)) Learning Series online trainings are designed for DAP users to increase their skills and understanding of topics relevant to DAP’s implementation of Google Analytics_
+_The [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) (DAP) Learning Series is designed to increase your skills and understanding of DAP's implementation of Google Analytics in the government._

-In both our [DAP 101](https://www.youtube.com/watch?v=YxNQNL8-kLo&t=7s) and [DAP 201](https://www.youtube.com/watch?v=WbCEAglfFsc&t=2s) classes we covered events in Google Analytics.
+In both our basic and advanced 3-hour classes, we discussed events in Google Analytics.
 In this online class, we’ll focus entirely on events.

 You’ll learn: